How do you get stronger in the bench press as a beginner?

 Feel free to change the exercises to something similar.
 Cable flyes instead of dumbbell flyes, cable rows instead of barbell rows, and so on.
-Just like with the bench press, you should increase the weights you lift in these accessory exercises as soon as you hit the target number of sets and reps.
+Like with the bench press, you should increase the weights you lift in these accessory exercises as soon as you hit the target number of sets and reps.

 Bench Press Form Tips

 - Starting position.
 Lie down so that the bar is resting above your eyes.
-Adjust the rack height so that you only need to extend your arms slightly to lift it out from the rack.
+Adjust the rack height so you only need to extend your arms slightly to lift it out from the rack.

 - Strong base.
 Heavy weights need a strong base of support.
 Pull your shoulder blades back and down towards your back pockets.
 Place your feet firmly on the floor and keep them still throughout the whole set.

 - Use safeties.
 A proper bench press rack should have safety racks on the sides, on which you can place the bar if you fail a lift.
 A power rack has these built into the design.
-Adjust these safeties so that you can wiggle out from under the bar if you get pinned under it.
-No safeties available?
+Adjust these safeties so you can wiggle out from under the bar if you get pinned under it.
+Are no safeties available?
 Be even more conservative about the amount of weight you use, or ask someone to spot you.

 What to Do When The Beginner Program Stops Working

 The stronger you get, the more you are going to have to work for every additional kilo on the bar.